 A few ideas make GA stand out:

 From what I’ve seen, students who treat it like a job (40+ hours a week) gain real momentum by week three.
-It’s intense, but that’s exactly what makes it the real deal.
+It’s intense, but that’s exactly what makes it a strong option.

 Why General Assembly Coding Bootcamp Review Matters